 The beginning of large-scale factory ship whaling in the Ross Sea.

-Australian Sir George Wilkins and American Carl Benjamin Eielson are the first to fly over Antarctica around the peninsula region.1929
+Australian Sir Hubert Wilkins and American Carl Benjamin Eielson are the first to fly over Antarctica around the peninsula region.1929

 Richard E. Byrd and three others - US - become the first to fly over the South Pole.1935